collective/collective.realestatebroker/collective/realestatebroker/README.txt

     >>> IResidential.providedBy(home1)
     True
     >>> from Products.Maps.interfaces import IMapView

+The maps javascripts aren't loaded on the main view (and several others) for performance reasons:

     >>> view = home1.restrictedTraverse('@@maps_googlemaps_enabled_view')
+    >>> view.enabled
+    False

+We're showing it on the "edit" form and the "map" tab:

+    >>> class Dummy:
+    ...     url = 'dummy'
+    ...     def getURL(self):
+    ...         return url
+    >>>
     >>> view.enabled # We want to show maps.
     True